DrPepperMonkey/k8s-yamls/Element Server.md

   ingress:
     host: matrix.domain.com
 ```
 This will set the default ingress controller to whichever one you prefer with the className variable.
-This also disables TLS, Matrix Authentication Service, and Deployment Markers which depends on MAS in some way.
+This also disables TLS and Matrix Authentication Service.
+### IMPORTANT NOTE
+If you previously installed ESS with MAS enabled but wish to disable it, then you must delete the configmap and secret resources from the ess namespace and delete the ess namespace.
+Then recreate the ess namespace to reinstall the chart.

 If you do not want to disable MAS then use a values.yaml file like this:
 ```
 ingress:
   className: nginx